SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Restaurants page rated feature</summary>

-Once user has rated a restaurant already, the rate button will change color, and will loose ability to be clicked.
+Once user has rated a restaurant already, the rate button will change color to a yellow shade, and will loose ability to be clicked.
 This will prevent users from rating the same restaurant twice.
 Only once they have deleted their review, the button can change back to being original color and user will be able to review the restaurant again.

 ![Rated feature](/documentation/features/restaurants-page/restaurants-rated-feature.gif)